mauriziokovacic/ACME/README.md

 ![ACME Logo](/logo.png)
-# ACME-Python
+# ACME
-A collection of utility functions and classes for Python
+A collection of utility functions and classes for Python, using Numpy and PyTorch.
+The library contains geometry processing algorithms, skinning algortihms and machine learning code.

 # Known dependencies